graciellehigino/ms_range_interactions/manuscript.md

 methods and data aggregation [@Poisot2020EnvBia; @Hortal2015SevSho].
-Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and organized dedicated databases, such as Mangal [@Poisot2016ManMak].
+Nevertheless, we have witnessed an increase in the availability of biodiversity data in the last decades, including those collected through community science projects [@Callaghan2019ImpBig; @Pocock2015BioRec] and dedicated databases, such as Mangal [@Poisot2016ManMak].
 This provides an opportunity to merge species distribution and ecological interaction data to improve our predictions of where a species may be found across large spatial scales (e.g., continental and global).

-Herbivores are core study groups for distribution models since they are the main connection between the plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr; @Scott2018RolHer].
-Consequently, the presence of herbivores could represent the presence of both plant resources and potential predators.
-Here we used a Serengeti food web dataset [@Baskerville2011SpaGui] (which comprises carnivores, herbivores, and plants from Tanzania) to investigate whether occurrence data (more precisely range maps) can be refined based on species interaction information.
-Considering the basic assumption that predators can only be present in regions where they are connected to at least one herbivore, and thus indirectly connected to primary producers, we demonstrate how a mismatch between occurrence and interaction data can highlight significant uncertainty areas in range maps.
+In this context, we elaborate a method that allows us to refine distribution data (more precisely range maps) based on interaction data, considering the basic assumption that predators can only be present in regions where they are connected to at least one herbivore - and thus indirectly connected to primary producers.
+We used a Serengeti food web dataset [@Baskerville2011SpaGui] (which comprises carnivores, herbivores, and plants from Tanzania) to demonstrate how a mismatch between occurrence and interaction data can highlight significant uncertainty areas in IUCN range maps.
+Finally, we add the GBIF occurrence points for the Serengeti species to the investigation, discuss the mechanisms that can lead to the lack of agreement between data, and build from that a vision for the next steps, reinforcing the importance of geographically explicit interaction data.

 # Methods